LucaLanziani/personal-site-hugo/content/posts/2022/11/coding-during-high-school.md

 I went to that school because it was the only one having a computer programming class.
 We already had computer access during math hours in the first two years.

-We would get to the lab, take three 5.25 inches, insert the first two and use the first to start MS-DOS and the second to run turbo pascal; then we would remove the MS-DOS disk and insert the third to load and save our software.
+We would get to the lab, take three 5.25 inches floppy disks, insert the first two and use the first to start MS-DOS and the second to run turbo pascal; then we would remove the MS-DOS disk and insert the third to load and save our software.

 ![Floppy disk](/static/Floppy_disk_2009_G1.jpg)